No Fuss Business Trip Packing List (2020):

 If you’re traveling for work, you might have your presentation or agenda all checked.
 But you can’t forget about your suitcase!
 Here’s what should be inside your business trip bag:

-Carry On: For a short (3 to 4 days) business trip, you can get by with just a carry-on bag.
-In fact, most business travelers opt for carry-on only travel.
-Saves you precious time since you don’t need to wait for your luggage.
-Below is a list of essential items that you’ll want to pack in your carry on:
+Carry On: For a short (3 to 4 days) trip, most business travelers opt to bring just a carry on.
+It makes sense!
+You can save a lot of time in the airport (you don't need to check your luggage or wait for it at the conveyor belt).
+Below is a list of essential items that you need to pack in your carry on:

-☑ Passport or photo ID - Bring your passport with you if the state you’re visiting isn’t Real ID compliant.
+☑ Passport or ID - Bring a proof of identification and your passport if you're traveling abroad.

 ☑ Visas (If required) - If your work travel is abroad, make sure you get the necessary visas prior to your departure date!

 ☑ Flight ticket / boarding pass - Have a copy of your flight ticket (whether physical or on your phone).
-You can also print your boarding pass at home so you can ease through airport security.
+You can also print your boarding pass at home so you can go through airport security more quickly.

 ☑ Hotel reservation/s - Don’t forget the copy of your hotel reservation, either printed or saved on your smartphone.